nguyengiabach1201/Iris/README.md

 Iris is awesome
 ```

-To have a break between your paragraphs, just simply have a break line between them:
+To have a break between your paragraphs, just have a break line between them:
 ```
 This is the first paragraph!